 Due to their superior resistance to corrosion, high pressures, and extreme temperatures, ceramic pressure sensors find use in a variety of industrial applications with harsh environmental and operating conditions.
 Typical industries that employ these devices include:

 - Water and wastewater treatment

 The high strength of ceramic sensors makes them ideally suited for applications that feature a large number of pressure cycles.
 Because of ceramic’s chemically non-reactive nature, they can be used in HVAC systems to measure refrigerant levels and for flow measurement in the oil and gas industry.
-They are also inert enough for used in food and beverage industry to monitor ingredient flow.
+They are also inert enough for use in the food and beverage industry to monitor ingredient flow.

 High-Quality Ceramic Pressure Sensors From Servoflo

-For decades, Servoflo has served industry with quality pressure sensor support, optimization, and system design services.
+For decades, Servoflo has served industries with quality pressure sensor support, optimization, and system design services.
 With customers from every major industry, ranging from aerospace to waste management, we have the knowledge and experience to provide ceramic pressure sensors that suit any requirement.